 A Grandmother’s Guidance

-When 62-year-old Olgirima received the news that her granddaughter, Neema, had passed the enrollment interview and would be admitted into the fourth grade class at KCE in 2017, she says she was over the moon.
+When Noolkiramat received the news that her granddaughter, Neema, had passed the enrollment interview and would be admitted into the fourth grade class at KCE in 2017, she says she was over the moon.

-Her daughters followed the same path as Olgirima, undergoing FGM and child marriage.
+Her daughters followed the same path as Noolkiramat, undergoing FGM and child marriage.
 Tragically, two of her daughters died from complications in childbirth.
 “Among them was my first-born child, Neema’s mother.”
-Olgirima is now the sole guardian of Neema and her 12-year-old brother.
+Noolkiramat is now the sole guardian of Neema and her 12-year-old brother.
 “After the death of their mother, their father left to start a new family, so I stepped in as their guardian,” she explains.

-As a guardian who values education and supports her grandchildren, Olgirima is helping us transform the community's view of girls' education, and she is helping to raise an incredible young woman.
+As a guardian who values education and supports her grandchildren, Noolkiramat is helping us transform the community's view of girls' education, and she is raising an incredible young woman.
 These are the transformations we strive for at Kakenya’s Dream.
-Olgirima says she is grateful that Kakenya’s Dream works with parents and other community members like her to show them the importance of ensuring all children, girls in particular, receive an education.
+Noolkiramat says she is grateful that Kakenya’s Dream works with parents and other community members like her to show them the importance of ensuring all children, girls in particular, receive an education.
 “No child should have to face the same struggles as their parents or grandparents.
 All children, whether boy or girl, should be educated and receive a chance at a brighter future.”